ConnerAiken/toro-warehouse-service/README.md

    - Production Bundle (Client only): `npm run build` then import the client code somewhere
    - Standalone (Client+Server): `npm start` then open `http://localhost:8080` in a browser
    - Dockerized /w MongoDB: `npm run start:docker` - more to come

-## Assumptions

-- You have all dependencies installed and are using NPM or Yarn
-- This boilerplate was developed using linux mint (Ubuntu 14 - Xenial), it should be cross platform so please report any issues using the github issue tracker.
-- If you run the 'npm run updateDeps' script, you will need to have npm-check-updates globally installed: `npm install -g npm-check-updates`
-- Your user account is part of the docker group for sudo access

-## Transpiling/Bundling/Polyfills

-We currently use babel configured with preset-env, preset-react and preset-stage-0.
-Eventually the polyfill.io cdn will be primarily used.

 ## Resources/Sources

 ### Lifecycle scripts